Anthony and Havens family papers

 History of the Anthony and Havens families

-Anthony's Leavenworth newspaper ownership began with the Conservative in 1861, and culminated in 1871 with the Leavenworth Times, whose management remained in the Anthony family for nearly a century.
+Anthony's Leavenworth newspaper ownership began with the Conservative in 1861, and culminated in 1871 with the Leavenworth Times, the management of which remained in the Anthony family for nearly a century.
 Anthony served two terms as Leavenworth postmaster, one term as Leavenworth mayor, and was a founder of the Kansas State Historical Society.
 He died at Leavenworth on November 12, 1904.
-Wife: Annie Osborn of Edgartown, Massachusetts.
-Children: son Daniel Read Anthony, Jr. and daughters Susan B. and Maude.
+His wife was Annie Osborn of Edgartown, Massachusetts, with whom he had three children: son Daniel Read Anthony, Jr. and daughters Susan B. and Maude.

 In 1962, D. R. Anthony III was awarded the William Allen White Foundation's Citation for Journalistic Merit.
 He sold the Times in 1966.
 Anthony died on September 14, 1986 at Leavenworth.
-Wife: Marion Montgomery.
-Children: son Daniel Read Anthony IV and daughter Mary Bess.
+He was married to Marion Montgomery, with whom he had two children: son Daniel Read Anthony IV and daughter Mary Bess.
+Mary Bess (Anthony) Coughlin (1930-2005) had three children: Laura, Susan, and Martin Begien.

 In 1876, Havens constructed a large mill at Leavenworth, which he owned and operated with his brother Arthur until its destruction by fire in 1882.
 Havens was named the first president of the Leavenworth National Bank in 1883, a position that he held until his death.
 He died on May 6, 1913 at Atlantic City, New Jersey, and was buried at Leavenworth's Mount Muncie Cemetery.
-Wife: Matilda Moore.
-Children: daughters Eleanor Havens and Elizabeth (Mrs. Daniel Read Anthony, Jr.).
+He was married to Matilda Moore, with whom he had two daughters, Eleanor Havens and Elizabeth (Mrs. Daniel Read Anthony, Jr.).

 Scope and Contents